serhatsezer/ComposableLayout/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+First create a ComposableLayoutView and give it a frame value where you want to add.
+Make sure given view controller conform `HeightIdentifiableViewController` and use `contentHeight` value to notify ComposableLayoutView its content height.

 ```swift
 let composableView = ComposableLayoutView(frame: view.bounds)
 composableView.embed(in: self, viewControllers: [ItemsListScrollableViewController(),